Protein Pasta Recipe | Vegan Bolognese

 • Notes

-1 Soak the soy chunks in hot vegetable stock for about 10 minutes.
-Then drain the stock and squeeze out as much liquid as possible from the chunks.
-If you really don’t like the taste of soy, you can also boil the minced-meat substitute vigorously in vegetable stock for 30 minutes and then rinse with cold water.
-This reduces the typical soy flavor
+Soak the soy flakes in hot vegetable broth for about 10 minutes.
+Then drain the broth and squeeze out as much liquid from the flakes as possible.
+If you don’t like the taste of soy at all, you can also boil the meat substitute in vegetable broth for 30 minutes and then rinse it cold.
+This reduces some of the typical soy flavor.

-2 Meanwhile, prepare the vegetables: peel and wash the onion, garlic, carrots and celery and finely chop everything.
+Meanwhile, prepare the vegetables: peel and wash onions, garlic, carrots, and celery, then finely chop everything.

-3 Heat the olive oil in a pot and sauté the onions over medium heat.
-After 2 minutes, add the diced carrots and celery as well as the minced-meat substitute.
+Heat the olive oil in a pot and sweat the onions over medium heat.
+After 2 minutes, add the diced carrots, celery, and meat substitute.
 Let everything fry for several minutes.

-4 Then add the tomato paste and garlic and fry everything for another minute.
+Then add tomato paste and garlic and fry everything for another minute.

-5 Deglaze your sauce base with a splash of red wine and let the liquid cook down.
+Deglaze your sauce base with some red wine and let the liquid evaporate.

 6

-Now add the strained tomatoes to your pot and season with salt, pepper, smoked paprika powder and the herbs.
+Now fill your pot with strained tomatoes and season with salt, pepper, smoked paprika powder, and herbs.

-7 Bring your sauce to a boil and let it simmer for at least 20 minutes.
-The rule here is: the longer you let the sauce simmer, the more aromatic it becomes.
+Bring your sauce to a boil and let it simmer for at least 20 minutes.
+The rule here is: the longer you let the sauce simmer, the more flavorful it becomes.

 8

 Shortly before the end, cook the pasta in salted water according to the package instructions.
-Before draining, reserve some pasta water.
-Stir the protein powder smooth into it and add it to your sauce.
+Before draining, save some pasta water.
+Stir the protein powder into it until smooth and add it to your sauce.

-9 Mix pasta and sauce together, stir everything well so that pasta and sauce combine, and season again to taste.
+Mix noodles and sauce together, stir well so that pasta and sauce combine, and season again to taste.

 10

-Optionally top your pasta with nutritional yeast or vegan parmesan and enjoy!
+Optionally top your noodles with nutritional yeast flakes or vegan Parmesan and enjoy!

 Recipe Note

 High-protein pasta has never been this easy and delicious!
-With our protein pasta recipe, you’ll have a meal on the table in just a few minutes that is not only simple and affordable, but also really protein-rich and delicious.
+With our protein pasta recipe, you have a meal on the table in just a few minutes that is not only simple and affordable but also truly protein-rich and tasty.

-Many high-protein pasta recipes simply use high-protein spaghetti and make a regular sauce to go with it.
-But between us: often these noodles are just not quite what you’d want – the texture isn’t right and the taste isn’t ideal either.
-For us, the best solution is to use regular pasta (preferably whole wheat pasta to pack more fiber and valuable nutrients into your dish than pasta made from white flour) and simply make a protein sauce.
-It tastes like a delicious, intensely aromatic Bolognese, and you don’t even notice the extra portion of protein.
+Many high-protein pasta recipes just use high-protein spaghetti and make a regular sauce.
+But between us: often these noodles just aren’t quite how you want them – the texture isn’t right and the taste isn’t ideal either.
+For us, the best solution: we use regular pasta (preferably whole grain pasta to pack more fiber and valuable nutrients into your dish than white flour pasta) and simply make a protein sauce to go with it.
+It tastes like a delicious, aromatic, intense Bolognese, and you won’t even notice the extra protein.

 How can you make a protein sauce yourself?

-It’s super easy!
-For our protein pasta recipe, we use soy chunks as a minced-meat substitute and Vetain’s neutral protein powder.
+This is super easy!
+For our protein pasta recipe, we use soy chunks as a ground meat substitute and Vetain's neutral protein powder.
 We cook our Bolognese with soy chunks and add the protein powder shortly before serving.
-This gives our sauce additional protein and even makes it creamier.
+This way, our sauce contains extra protein and even becomes creamier.

-May we introduce it?
-Vetain’s Vegan Protein Neutral – the neutral-tasting protein powder at a glance:
+May I introduce?
+Vetain's Vegan Protein Neutral – the flavor-neutral protein powder at a glance:

 • With organic ingredients